-The discount rate used to measure the total pension liability was 7.50 % in 2016, a reduction of the 7.90 % used in 2015.
+The discount rate used to measure the total pension liability was 7.50 % in 2017, which remained consistent with 2016.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
 Based on that assumption, the fiduciary net position of the General Employees Retirement Plan was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.